 Acequia Protection

-Development should be set back from the six foot (6') maintenance right of way of the traditional acequias to maintain the integrity.
+Development should be set back at least 15 feet from the maintenance right of way of the traditional acequias to maintain the integrity.

 Applications for development within twenty-five feet (25') of an acequia should be reviewed by the affected Acequia Association prior to the issuance of permits.
 The County should work with the Acequia Associations to develop a contact list for review of proposals.

+The Overlay amendment process should consider adding language referring to the relevant State statutes that create acequia protections.

 Ridgetop Protection